 Your skin dries up.

 Though it would make sense to use a moisturizer to combat these circumstances, assistant clinical professor in dermatology Elizabeth Tanzi explained to Allure that "when there is no water in the air, moisturizers don't work as well since there is nothing to grab onto."
 Her recommendation?
 Opt for products containing hyaluronic acid, like this serum from Sephora.

 And your face puffs up post-flight.

-You're more susceptible to getting sick.
+You're more likely to get sick.

-Your ears pop.
-(Worse than you think.)
+Your ears pop worse than you think.

-If you've ever flown anywhere, then you've already experienced the unpleasant popping sensation that happens when the plane takes off and lands.
-This painful popping, known as airplane ear, occurs when the air pressure in the environment is different from the air pressure in your middle ear.
+If you've ever flown anywhere, then you've already experienced the unpleasant popping sensation that happens when a plane takes off and lands.
+This painful popping—known as airplane ear—occurs when the air pressure in the environment is different from the air pressure in your middle ear.

 Your dull toothaches turn into serious sores.

 The change in cabin pressure can turn a mild toothache into something much more severe.
-As Thomas P. Connelly, D.D.S., explained in the Huffington Post: “The air pressure in your body (your sinuses, your ears, etc.) must equate to the air pressure in the cabin… There are instances where you have air in your teeth and changes in pressure can make it hurt—and hurt badly."
+As Thomas P. Connelly, DDS, explained to HuffPost, "the air pressure in your body (your sinuses, your ears, etc.) must equate to the air pressure in the cabin. … There are instances where you have air in your teeth and changes in pressure can make it hurt—and hurt badly."

-You get sleepy.
+You feel sleepy.

 Your emotions run rampant.

 As one Atlantic writer explained it: "You've finally reached the end of what was likely a full day of getting to the airport, and could have been weeks of preparing, or even years of an important life phase culminating in an end and new beginning.
 And that's the time to have a good, long cry."

 Your tolerance for alcohol plummets.

-You get gassy.
+You become gassy.